COMMUNITY AT AQUATIC PARK

 About Aquatic Park

-The San Francisco Senior Center (SFSC) opened in Aquatic Park in 1947 as the first nonprofit senior center in the United States.
-75 years later, Aquatic Park Center is still serving seniors day in and day out.
+The San Francisco Senior Center (SFSC) opened in Aquatic Park in 1947 as one of the first nonprofit senior centers in the United States.
+Nearly eight decades later, Aquatic Park Center is still serving seniors day in and day out.

 Hours